Weak error expansion of a stopped numerical scheme for singular Langevin process

 The proof of Theorem~\ref{thm:estimates} relies on Sobolev embedding, and $H^k$-estimates.
 Similar results have been established for Langevin processes and close to quadratic potentials, in the sense that there exists $0<m\leqslant M$ such that $mI_d \leqslant \na^2 U \leqslant MI_d$, where $I_d$ stands for the identity matrix of size $d$, in~\cite{Talay}.
 Here we will use a method previously employed in~\cite{Hk-hypo,journelannealing}.
 For a given $f\in\mathcal P(U)$, our goal is to show bound of the form:

 for some $0<b<\beta$ and all $\alpha\in\N^{2d}$.
 Sobolev embedding would then yield Theorem~\ref{thm:estimates}.
 To do so, we define a norm $\|\cdot\|_k$ that dominates the $H^k$-Sobolev norm, but such that $t\mapsto \|P_tf - \mu(f)\|_k$ converges exponentially fast to $0$.
 However, contrary to the cited work, we need to take into account the singular potential by using a Lyapunov function.
-It was shown in~\cite{BaudoinGordinaHerzog} that the Langevin process~\eqref{eq:langevin} admits a family $(V_{0,\bar b})$ Lyapunov function such that for all $0 < \bar b < \beta/(2d)$, $\varepsilon>0$:
+It was shown in~\cite{BaudoinGordinaHerzog} that the Langevin process~\eqref{eq:langevin} admits a family of Lyapunov functions $(V_{0,\bar b})$ such that for all $0 < \bar b < \beta/(2d)$, $\varepsilon>0$:

 see~\cite[Equation 5.2]{BaudoinGordinaHerzog} for its exact definition and Proposition~\ref{prop:Lyapunov} below for its main properties.
-Thanks to this family of Lyapunov functions, we may now define modified Sobolev norm.
-Let $\na^l_x\na_y^ph$ denotes the vector of all derivative of $h$ of order $l$ on $x$ and $p$ on $y$:
+Thanks to this family of Lyapunov functions, we may now define our modified Sobolev norms.
+Let $\na^l_x\na_y^ph$ denote the vector of all derivative of $h$ of order $l$ on $x$ and $p$ on $y$:

 and its norm